wrossmorrow/machtests/README.md

 * a `tests/*/test.sh` file, if it exists
 * any file matching `tests/*/tests/*.sh`; that is, any script in a `tests` subfolder of the test suite itself

 This way "test suites" can be collected within such folders.
-If there is a "main" test, that should be defined in `tests/*/test.sh`.
+If there is a "main" test, that should be defined in `tests/*/test.sh` which will _always_ run _first_.
 More detailed tests can be defined in any file in `tests/*/tests` whose name ends with `.sh`.
 Adding a test then amounts to adding a file `newtest.sh` (or whatever) to `tests/*/tests`.
 It really should be that easy.

 Moreover, some tests have dependencies.
 Take `tests/mathematica` for example.
 This test suite has a script to run, `tests/mathematica/test.m` (note: _not_ `.sh`).
 If you look into `tests/mathematica/tests/runscript.sh`, you'll see a reference to this script.
 This is the pattern we adopt for dependencies: place them in the test suite folder (like `tests/mathematica`), so long as they aren't named `test.sh`.
 All test scripts, even if in `tests/*/tests`, will run as if from `tests/*` and thus these dependencies should be available.